Visitors make Valentine’s Day festive at BCH

 The program, sponsored by the Center for Bioethics and Medical Humanities, Millsaps College and the Mississippi Humanities Council, will explore what a story has to offer to the understanding of patients, their illnesses, the contexts of illness and the potential for intervention and advocacy.
 The stories are available in The Collected Stories of Eudora Welty.

-Lunch will be available on a first-come basis.
+Lunch is available on a first-come basis.
 For more information, call Pam Wardlaw at 4-1198.

 Conference to discuss peds congenital heart